STEP is an initiative that empowers youth, enhances job creation, and increases access to skills development opportunities.

 The total budget for the programme is 32.6 million EUR.
 It is fully funded by the European Union through the 11th European Development Fund.

 STEP is being partially implemented by UNESCO (9 million EUR) and partially by the Government of Malawi and grant beneficiaries.
-The five sub-projects (4.5 million Euro) being run by the grant beneficiaries are:
+The seven sub-projects (4.5 million Euro) being run by the grant beneficiaries are:

 |Solar Photovoltaic Electrical Technician Training Program

 ||Lead applicant: Mzuzu Technical College

 Co-applicants: Miracle Technical Institute, Zayed Energy and Ecology Centre

 |Vocational skills training and empowerment for vulnerable and marginalized young people in conflict with the law and persons with albinism

 ||Lead applicant: Prison Fellowship Malawi

 |Skills training for economic empowerment of street children and disadvantaged youth in Blantyre and Zomba

 ||Lead applicant: LO/FTF CouncilcCo-applicants: Malawi Congress of Trade Unions